TACTIQ

 An alternative panel for the movement panel, for those who prefer a joystick option over a swiping input

-EVALUATION
+METRICS FOR EVALUATION

-EVALUATION
+METRICS FOR EVALUATION

 Difficulty